mailjet/api-documentation/guides/_mjml.md

 ![/images/logo_mjml.png](/images/logo_mjml.png)

 MJML is a markup language designed to reduce the pain of coding a responsive email.
 Its semantic syntax makes it easy and straightforward and its rich standard components library speeds up your development time and lightens your email codebase.
-MJML's open-source engine generates high quality responsive HTML compliant with best practices.
+MJML's open-source engine generates high-quality responsive HTML compliant with the best practices.

 ![/images/mjml_screen.png](/images/mjml_screen.png)

-Visit [mjml.io](https://mjml.io) for more details about this open source project initiated by the Mailjet development team.
+Visit [mjml.io](https://mjml.io) for more details about this open-source project initiated by the Mailjet development team.

 Find the mjml repository on [Github](https://github.com/mjmlio/mjml).